-3.2 Indicators of Abuse & Neglect
+Indicators of Abuse & Neglect

-5.2.1 The terms "children" and "child" refer to anyone under the age of 18.
+The terms "children" and "child" refer to anyone under the age of 18.

 For the purposes of this policy, "safeguarding and protecting the welfare of children" is defined as:

-- Protecting pupils from maltreatment. - Preventing the impairment of pupils' mental and physical health or development. - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all pupils to have the best outcomes.
+- Protecting students from maltreatment. - Preventing the impairment of students' mental and physical health or development. - Ensuring that students grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all students to have the best outcomes.